mafshin/Interview-Assignment/README.md

 introduced which simplifies access to Product Api actions.

 For the above refactoring, method extraction is used.
-For ProductApiClient a Pull Up approach is used to extract an interface to decouple HomeController from Product Api implementaiton.
+For ProductApiClient a Pull Up approach is used to extract an interface to decouple HomeController from Product Api implementation.

+# Order (Shopping Cart) Insurance
+For calculating insurance of a shopping cart, we assumed that it can contain multiple products and each product may have been added multiple times.